Graham Noyce: Motocross career

 Noyce won the 1980 500cc Finnish Grand Prix but then suffered a broken leg that forced him to withdraw from the championship to recover from his injury while his Honda teammate Malherbe won the World Championship.
 He returned in 1981 and fought a season-long duel with Malherbe as the two riders traded the top two positions in the points standings several times during the 500cc World Championship.
 The championship wasn't decided until the final race of the year in Luxembourg where Malherbe would prevail over Noyce to score his second consecutive World Championship.

 Noyce won the 1982 500cc Swedish Grand Prix but failed to score points consistently and dropped to fourth place in the final points standings.
 In the 1983 500cc World Championship, Noyce won the season-opening Swiss Grand Prix, challenging Malherbe and Håkan Carlqvist (Yamaha) for the championship points lead until the halfway point where he began to fade.
 Carlqvist would win the World Championship with Malherbe and Noyce ending the season in second and third places.
 Noyce rode a KTM in the 1984 500cc World Championship finishing the season in 27th place.
 He competed in his final World Championship race at the 1985 500cc French Grand Prix at the age of 28.

 Noyce won 14 individual heat races and 6 Grand Prix victories during his world championship racing career.
-He won one 500cc Motocross World Championship (1979) and was a five-time British Motocross National Champion (1978-1979, 1981).
+He won one 500cc Motocross World Championship (1979) and won five British Motocross Championships (1976-1979, 1981).
 He was a member of six British Motocross des Nations teams (1975-1979, 1981) and seven Trophée des Nations teams (1975-1979, 1981-1982).

 Noyce continues his involvement in the sport competing in vintage motocross events.
 He won the over 50 race at Polesworth in 2007 and competed at Farleigh Castle in July 2019.